anakinskywalker2507/SynapseBot/README.md

 ### Discord Bot

 > [!IMPORTANT]
 > Make a Discord Bot on the [Discord Developper Portal](https://discord.com/developers/active-developer).
+>
-Then, invite it to your Discord server.
+> Then, invite it to your Discord server.

 ### Twitch App

 > [!IMPORTANT]
 > Make a Twitch App on the [Twitch Console](https://dev.twitch.tv/console).
+>
-Then, make an oauth token in [Twitch Token Generator](https://twitchtokengenerator.com) (you must be connected with your App's account).
+> Then, make an oauth token in [Twitch Token Generator](https://twitchtokengenerator.com) (you must be connected with your App's account).

 ### Initialization

 > [!NOTE]
-> Clone the repo somewhere, make a `.env` file at the root of the repository that contains the followig variables.
+> Clone the repo somewhere and make a `.env` file at the root of the repository that contains the followig variables.

 > [!TIP]
 > Exemple of a `.env` file :